We have spaces in our Youth Steering Group - Come and join us!

 Aims

-- Enabling young people to take a lead role, giving young people a voice
+• Enabling young people to take a lead role, giving young people a voice and the opportunity to explore issues and ideas and gain new skills.

-- Using the land as a Living Lab: monitoring and recording change, exploring ideas and existing research.
+• Using the land to try things out, learning from practical research: monitoring and recording change, exploring ideas and existing research.
 Understanding the power of data, collaboration and communication

-- Enabling people of all ages to learn new skills, gain a new understanding and enjoy this beautiful piece of our natural world
+• Enabling people of all ages to gain a deeper, practical understanding of nature and regeneration and enjoy this beautiful piece of our natural world

 The Land